microsoft/vscode-docs/CONTRIBUTING.md

 # Visual Studio Code Documentation

-You've found the GitHub repository that houses the source for the VS Code docs at <https://code.visualstudio.com/docs>.
+You've found the GitHub repository that contains the source for the Visual Studio Code documentation at <https://code.visualstudio.com/docs>.

 ## Contribute to VS Code documentation